KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/hiresw.md

 ---

 ## Status and retirement
-- **CONUS, Alaska, Hawaii, Puerto Rico:** scheduled for retirement **August 31, 2026 at 12 UTC** under NWS SCN 26-48 (companion product-retirement list in SCN 26-47), originally proposed in NWS PNS 25-41 (June 26, 2025).
+- **CONUS, Alaska, Hawaii, Puerto Rico:** scheduled for retirement **October 6, 2026 at 12 UTC** under NWS SCN 26-47 (termination notice; RRFS/REFS implementation under companion SCN 26-48), originally proposed in NWS PNS 25-41 (June 26, 2025).
+The July 6, 2026 SCN update moved the date from August 31, 2026 to October 6, 2026.
 Replaced by [RRFS](./rrfs.md) (CONUS/AK at 3 km; HI/PR at 2.5 km) and the [REFS](../../../ensemble_models/regional/usa/refs.md) ensemble.
 Subject to the standard CWD/ECE contingency.
 - **Guam:** explicitly **preserved** — RRFS does not extend to the Guam domain, leaving HiresW as the operational convection-allowing guidance source for the western Pacific after the other domains retire.

 ---